PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 - Monitor a real vehicle.
   Note that you can also use it to monitor a simulation, but you must manually [connect to the simulation running in WSL](#qgroundcontrol-on-windows).

 :::note
-Connecting to a real device from within WSL is not supported, so you can't update firmware using the [`upload`](../dev_setup/building_px4.md#uploading-firmware-flashing-the-board) option when building on the command line, or from *QGroundControl for Linux*.
+Connecting to a USB device from within WSL is not supported, so you can't update firmware using the [`upload`](../dev_setup/building_px4.md#uploading-firmware-flashing-the-board) option when building on the command line, or from _QGroundControl for Linux_.
 :::

 :::note